Accreditation

 In addition, MSCHE is recognized through the Council for Higher Education Accreditation, which has five standards for accreditors:

-• They are required to advance academic quality.
+- They are required to advance academic quality,

-• They demonstrate accountability.
+- They demonstrate accountability,

-• They encourage purposeful change and needed improvement.
+- They encourage purposeful change and needed improvement,

-• They continually reassess accreditation.
+- They continually reassess accreditation.

 How does reaccreditation work?
 What is the process?

 According to MSCHE, accredited institutions are typically reviewed for accreditation every eight years.
 That process, called the comprehensive evaluation, begins with the preparation of a self-study, which typically takes 18 to 24 months to prepare and addresses all of the Standards for Accreditation.
-After reading the self-study, a committee consisting of faculty and administrators from similar institutions visits the campus to meet with the college president, students, staff, and faculty.
+After reading the self-study, a committee consisting of faculty and administrators from similar institutions visits the campus to meet with the college president, faculty, students, and staff.
 The committee provides recommendations to the commission, which then makes its determination regarding accreditation.

 Between comprehensive evaluations, institutions update the commission on their progress and plans through the Annual Institutional Update.
 A Mid-Point Peer Review is conducted in the fourth year following the self-study evaluation and on-site evaluation visit.